On Euler's inequality and automated reasoning with dynamic geometry: GeoGebra: a symbolic tool for obtaining generalizations of geometric statements

 Obtaining implicit loci is a recent method in GeoGebra to get interesting facts on classic theorems.
 These facts are closely related to algebraic curves which usually describe generalization of the classic results.
 Sometimes it is computationally difficult to obtain the curves quickly enough, but some new improvements in Giac's elimination algorithm opened the road to effectively investigate a large number of geometric constructions \cite{mcs,ACA2017} including \textit{Holfeld's 35th problem} \cite{mcs,ACA2015}, a generalization of the \textit{Steiner-Lehmus theorem} \cite{mcs,SteinerLehmus} or \textit{the right triangle altitude theorem} \cite{ART-ISSAC2016}.

 We need to admit that the possibility to generalize well known theorems is a consequence of using \textit{unordered geometry} \cite[p.~97]{chou} in the applied tools and theories.
 In unordered geometry one cannot designate only one intersection point of a line and a conic (or two conics), so \textit{both} will be considered at the same time.
-This results in obtaining a larger set of points for the resulting algebraic curve as expected.
-The obtained set may be inconvenient in some cases, but can be fruitful to obtain some interesting generalizations.
+(See \cite[p.~59]{chou} for an example on irreducible problems and undistinguishable cases.)
+Therefore we obtain a larger set of points for the resulting algebraic curve as expected.
+The obtained set may be inconvenient in some cases, but can be fruitful to get some interesting generalizations.

+Finally we demonstrate a new approach in using the GPU of the user's computer by utilizing \textit{CindyJS} \cite{cindyjs} that colors the points of the plane according to a predefined relationship.
+In this way we can have a numerical solution very quickly, however some \textit{CindyScript} programming will be required.